 Redeem FairPrice CNY figurine and stand to win $1,088

 Usher in the Year of the Ox with FairPrice's exclusive Fortune Cat Figurines.
-To redeem the weekly figurine, cut out the coupon and spend a minimum of $88 in a single receipt, which must include Tiger Crystal Beer 6 x 320ml.
+To redeem the weekly figurine (above right), cut out the coupon (right) and spend a minimum of $88 in a single receipt, which must include Tiger Crystal Beer 6 x 320ml.
 Redeem the weekly Fortune Cat Figurine at the cashier's counter while stocks last.

-Scan the QR code on the packaging of the Fortune Cat Figurine and submit your entry before 11.59pm on Feb 3.
-Look out for the weekly result in TNP every Friday.

 Note: This promotion is available only at participating FairPrice Neighbourhood stores.